Alcohol on Campus

 High Risk Drinking Can Lead To

-• Violence and injuries.
+• Increased risk for violence and injuries.

 • Unwanted or unplanned sexual activity.